Glass Shower Doors

 Choosing the Right Door Size for Your Space

-Most shower doors are 650-750mm wide for best performance.
+Most shower doors are 650-750 mm wide for best performance.
 Larger doors need more space to swing open and are harder to reach.
-You may need to step back to open very wide glass doors.
+You may need to step back to open expansive glass doors.

 SIZE-LARGE